 I wanted nothing to do with this would-be suitor and surely couldn't comprehend why it had chosen me in the first place.
 Before I could make sense of this insanity, I realized this dance was not optional.

 Cancer's clutch was firm as it led me to the floor.
-Arm in arm we were clumsily stepping to the awkward beat of chaos.
+Arm in arm, we were clumsily stepping to the awkward beat of chaos.

 The dance it had choreographed for me was riddled with mismatched moves: dangerously low dips coupled with wild swings and unexpected turns.
 The music was equally discordant.
 High crescendos crashed into silence, and the tempo wildly sped up again.